Should I buy an acoustic piano or an electronic piano? RSS

 Because all electronic pianos of the same specification and make are essentially identical, choosing is a matter of identifying a suitable instrument for the kind of playing you enjoy.
 Once you have decided, shop around for the best price!

-If you want an acoustic piano and you're lucky enough to know someone who is re-homing a one at a good price, do play it first or, if you are a beginner, have it played for you by your teacher or a pianist friend.
-Also, have it checked out by a qualified piano technician because defects due to age, use, and storage are difficult to spot even by a good pianist and you could, for instance, be buying a piano the will never hold its tuning.
+If you want an acoustic piano and you're lucky enough to know someone who is re-homing one at a good price, do inspect it and play it before deciding to buy.
+If you are a beginner, I suggest you ask your teacher to play it for you.
+Also, have it checked out by a qualified piano technician because defects due to age, use, and storage are difficult to spot even by a good pianist, and you could risk buying a piano that will never hold its tuning.

-I honestly recommend buying from a reputable dealer with excellent reviews such as Mark Goodwin's Yamaha Pianos in Lancashire, where you will be welcome to try out as many pianos as you wish, either new or reconditioned, and you can even watch videos of individual pianos if you live too far away to visit.
+A reputable dealer will be able to give you advice on the suitability of a range of instruments.
+I recommend Mark Goodwin Pianos, based in Manchester, Battersea and Aberdeen UK, where you will be welcome to try out as many pianos as you wish, either new or reconditioned, and you can even watch videos of individual pianos if you live too far away to visit.

 Sandy Holland